TheMindVirus/awesome-circuitpython/README.md

 ### Migrating `shared-module` and `shared-bindings` Versions

-From CircuitPython 7->8, shared-bindings must register in micropython by using a macro: \
+From CircuitPython 7->8, `shared-bindings` must register in MicroPython by using a macro: \
 `MP_REGISTER_MODULE(MP_QSTR_customio, customio_module, CIRCUITPY_CUSTOMIO);` \
 where "customio" and "CUSTOMIO" are replaced by the new module name (case sensitive).